 As I say, the lumberjacks would go in public places with their cork shoes.
 We didn't mind the lumberjacks walkin' around with corks on their shoes.
 Lumber was so cheap they could change the floor anytime they wanted to.
 We had lots of lumber.

 Those cork shoes had a lot to do.
 When the lumberjacks came to a cement sidewalk, when they came to a cement porch or something, you could see sparks on the bottom of their soles.
 And they'd make sparks by kicking around.

 They had a lot of fun with those cork shoes.

-Those lumberjacks, the ones on a drive, used to stay on a drive 'till the 4th of July.
+Those lumberjacks -- the ones on a drive -- used to stay on a drive 'till the 4th of July.
 They'd stay 'till the drive was over, but it usually was over by the 4th of July.
 When they completed the drives they got paid off.
-Then they'd come in with their stake and would they celebrate!
+Then they'd come in to town with their stake and would they celebrate!
 Then they came home and they got ready for the winter.

 Two of them on one log would go out to the deep water, and they'd roll.
 Boy, I tell you when they'd fall off somebody's got to swim!
 When the log was rolling they could stop it quick too.
 And when two of them are on a log they try to roll one another off.
 One guy is rolling to beat heck and he'll stop and jump over to the other side and reverse it.
 And they kept trying that.
 Oh, that was fun to watch them!
 They were so quick on a log.
 Rolling was nothing to them.
 They had the action.
 They had practice.
 And it was a lot of fun for the audience to watch them on the contest.